-It is difficult to overcome barriers to conformational transitions, only conformations around the initial structure may be sampled, even if a different conformation is more likely - has lower ΔG Special techniques are required to solve this problem.
+It is difficult to overcome barriers to conformational transitions with normal (free) nanosecond-length MD simulations.

+Only conformations around the initial structure may be sampled, even if a different conformation is more likely (lower ΔG).

+Special techniques are required to solve this problem.